koutheir/gnurx-sys/README.md

 ## License

-Copyright (c) 2020 Koutheir Attouchi.
+Copyright (c) 2020-2021 Koutheir Attouchi.

-See the `LICENSE.md` file at the top-level directory of this distribution.
+See the `LICENSE.txt` file at the top-level directory of this distribution.

 Licensed under the **LGPL version 2.1 license, or any later version thereof**.
 This file may not be copied, modified, or distributed except according to those terms.